-- The most challenging native plants to sow from seed are shade plants as well as trees and shrubs.
+- The most challenging native plants to sow from seed come from shade plants as well as trees and shrubs.

 - If a native seed is tiny like a speck of dust, it likely needs light to germinate.
 This means you sow it on the soil surface.

 - If saving your own seeds, be sure they are completely ripe before harvesting otherwise they will not be viable.
-There is more on harvesting seeds here.
+There is more on the right time to harvest seeds here.

 Native Seed Suggestions (if suited to your region)